Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: An Illustrative Application to the ORCHID clinical trial

 \section{An Illustrative Application to the ORCHID clinical trial}

-To illustrate our proposed methods, we reanalyze a completed randomized clinical trial --- the Outcomes Related to COVID-19 Treated With Hydroxychloroquine Among Inpatients With Symptomatic Disease (ORCHID).
+To illustrate our proposed methods, we reanalyze a completed RCT --- the Outcomes Related to COVID-19 Treated With Hydroxychloroquine Among Inpatients With Symptomatic Disease (ORCHID).
 This multi-center, double-blind, placebo-controlled trial was carried out under the PETAL Clinical Trials Network between April and June 2020, and aims to test the hypothesis that, compared with placebo, hydroxychloroquine improves clinical outcomes for adults hospitalized with COVID-19 \citep{self2020effect}.
 The study enrolled 479 adults hospitalized with confirmed SARS-CoV-2 infection and respiratory symptoms, and randomly assigned them to receive either hydroxychloroquine or placebo.
 The primary outcome was the patient's clinical status at 14 days, assessed via a 7-point ordinal scale: (1) Not hospitalized, performing normal activities; (2) Not hospitalized, but unable to perform normal activities; (3) Hospitalized, not requiring supplemental oxygen; (4) Hospitalized, requiring supplemental oxygen via nasal cannula; (5) Hospitalized, requiring respiratory support via non-rebreather mask, or high-flow nasal cannula oxygen therapy, or noninvasive mechanical ventilation; (6) Hospitalized, requiring extracorporeal membrane oxygen, invasive mechanical ventilation, or both; (7) Death; all of which are based on the World Health Organization-recommended 7-point COVID Outcomes Scale \citep{Cummings2020}.
-Despite early optimism based on preclinical antiviral and immunomodulatory properties of hydroxychloroquine, the primary analysis found no statistically significant difference in this ordinal outcome between the treatment and placebo groups.
+The trial also included 12 secondary outcomes, including 7-day and 28-day mortality outcomes.
+Despite early optimism based on preclinical antiviral and immunomodulatory properties of hydroxychloroquine, the primary analysis based on a multivariable proportional odds model obtained an adjusted odds ratio (aOR, a value greater than 1.0 indicating more favorable outcomes with hydroxychloroquine than placebo) of 1.02, with 95\% confidence interval [0.73, 1.42].
+This result means that, compared with placebo, treatment with hydroxychloroquine did not significantly improve clinical status at day 14.
+We note that this estimand is defined through the regression model rather than as a marginal contrast of potential outcomes, and that it relies on the proportional odds assumption; in contrast, the win estimands we will consider below are marginal, model-free summaries based on pairwise comparisons of potential outcomes, providing a complementary perspective on the same data.